cmc-discord/site/src/articles/meta.svelte.md

 authors: []

 title: Site Information
-summary: Learn about the site
+summary: Learn about the site, why it exists and how to navigate it.

 next: meta/writing